mrverdant13/flutter_my_starred_repos/doc/android/app_icons.md

 Android has two ways to display an app icon or a launcher icon: [adaptive and legacy icon][adaptive_legacy_launcher_icons_link].

-**This project template only implements Android legacy icons for now.**
+**This project only implements Android legacy icons for now.**

 These legacy icons are intended for use on devices running Android 7.1 (API level 25) or lower, which don't support adaptive icons.
 However, when no adaptive icons are set, the legacy ones serve as fallback.

 Legacy icons consist of PNG images [located in the `res/mipmap-<density qualifier>` directories][legacy_icons_location_link] within the appropriate flavor source set, where [_"density qualifier"_ is an identifier for a density bucket][density_buckets_qualifiers_link].

-For this project template, the images are named `ic_launcher.png`, which is the default name employed for the app icon asset for Android.
+For this app, the images are named `ic_launcher.png`, which is the default name employed for the app icon asset for Android.

 ---